How to Write a Follow Up Email: Templates and Tips for Better Customer Service

 If you’re interested in making this a regular appointment, we’re currently offering a 20% discount for new customers when you sign up for one of our weekly or monthly packages.

-To set up recurring service or to ask questions about any of our other services, please don’t hesitate to contact me directly.
+To set up a recurring service or to ask questions about any of our other services, please don’t hesitate to contact me directly.

 Thank you for your business.
 We look forward to working with you again in the future!